...Greenhalgh’s smouldering baritone added no end of dark and poetic passion through some magnificently modulated singing.

 Greenhalgh_SQ_NEW_1340_c.jpg

-Baritone Tobias Greenhalgh has established himself as a compelling young singing actor, whom Opera News claimed was "so clearly headed for success”, and was recently featured on WQXR’s 40 Under 40: A New Generation of Superb Opera Singers list.
-This season, Tobias returns as an ensemble member at the Aalto Musiktheater Essen, where his roles include Conte Almaviva in Le Nozze di Figaro, Freddy in My Fair Lady, Guglielmo in Cosi fan tutte, Ophémon in L’amant anonym by Joseph Bologna, and Gubetta in Lucrezia Borgia.
-He will also make his debut as Giorgio Germont in La Traviata at the Festival du Toûno in Switzerland.
-Additionally, he will be presented in concert at the Berlin Konzerthaus and at the Orgel Park Concert Series in Amsterdam.
+Baritone Tobias Greenhalgh has established himself as a compelling young singing actor, whom Opera News claimed was "so clearly headed for success."
+Recently, he was featured on WQXR’s 40 Under 40: A New Generation of Superb Opera Singers list.
+This season, Tobias returns as an ensemble member at the Aalto Musiktheater Essen, where his roles include Don Giovanni in Don Giovanni, Papageno in Die Zauberflöte, Thom in the German Premiere of Missy Mazzoli's The Listeners, Freddy in My Fair Lady, and Robert Hesse in Karneval im Rom.
+Last season, he performed as Conte Almaviva in Le Nozze di Figaro, Guglielmo in Cosi fan tutte, Ophémon in L’amant anonym by Joseph Bologna, and Gubetta in Lucrezia Borgia.
+He also made his debut as Giorgio Germont in La Traviata at the Festival du Toûno in Switzerland.
+Additionally, he was presented in concert at the Berlin Konzerthaus, Sociedad Artistica Sinaloense in Mexico, and at the Orgel Park Concert Series in Amsterdam.

-Recent projects include a return to the Theater an der Wien as Bussy in Christof Loy’s production of Zazá, which was recently released on Blu-Ray by Unitel Classica, his first performances of Silvio in I Pagliacci with Boston Lyric Opera, and the role of Caliban in Sibelius’ The Tempest with the Oregon Symphony (alongside members of the Oregon Shakespeare Festival).
-He sang the title role in Don Giovanni with both Virginia Opera and Baltimore Concert Opera, Dr. Malatesta in Don Pasquale with Opéra National de Montpellier (which played on both Mezzo TV and Medici TV), Dr. Falke in Die Fledermaus with Palm Beach Opera, Tom Joad in The Grapes of Wrath with Michigan Opera Theatre, and Belcore in L’elisir d’amore with Opera Las Vegas.
-He also sang a recital at the National Forum of Music in Wroclaw, Poland, made his debut with the Prototype Festival in New York City, and made his Barbican Centre Debut in a newly commissioned piece by Joby Talbot.
+Recent projects include a return to the Theater an der Wien as Bussy in Christof Loy’s production of Zazá, which was recently released on Blu-Ray by Unitel Classica.
+He has also performed Silvio in I Pagliacci with Boston Lyric Opera, and played the role of Caliban in Sibelius’ The Tempest with the Oregon Symphony (alongside members of the Oregon Shakespeare Festival).
+Tobias sang the title role in Don Giovanni with both Virginia Opera and Baltimore Concert Opera, Dr. Malatesta in Don Pasquale with Opéra National de Montpellier (which played on both Mezzo TV and Medici TV), and Dr. Falke in Die Fledermaus with Palm Beach Opera.
+He has also appeared in The Grapes of Wrath with Michigan Opera Theatre, Belcore in L’elisir d’amore with Opera Las Vegas, and a recital at the National Forum of Music in Wroclaw, Poland.

-Other career highlights include performances of Figaro in Il barbiere di Siviglia with the Glyndebourne Opera Tour, the title role in Dido and Aeneas at the Festival d'Aix-en-Provence, Cecil in Maria Stuarda and Demetrius in A Midsummer Night’s Dream at the Theater an der Wien, Riff in West Side Story at the Grand Teton Music Festival, Leo Stein & Man Ray in Ricky Ian Gordon’s 27 with Mastervoices at New York City Center, and two recent Carnegie Hall debuts singing Smyth’s The Prison with the Cecilia Chorus of New York and a recital at Weill Recital Hall.
-During his time in Vienna, Tobias collaborated with Czech choreographer Martin Dvorak to co-create a staged version of Winterreise, which he performed to critical acclaim in Vienna and performed at various venues in the Czech Republic.
+Other career highlights include performances of Figaro in Il Barbiere di Siviglia with the Glyndebourne Opera Tour, the title role in Dido and Aeneas at the Festival d'Aix-en-Provence, Cecil in Maria Stuarda and Demetrius in A Midsummer Night’s Dream at the Theater an der Wien, and Riff in West Side Story at the Grand Teton Music Festival.
+He has also sung Leo Stein & Man Ray in Ricky Ian Gordon’s 27 with Mastervoices at New York City Center, and had two recent Carnegie Hall debuts performing Smyth’s The Prison with the Cecilia Chorus of New York, along with a recital at Weill Recital Hall.
+During his time in Vienna, Tobias collaborated with Czech choreographer Martin Dvorak to co-create a staged version of Winterreise, which he performed to critical acclaim in Vienna and at various venues in the Czech Republic.

-Tobias is the co-creator of Operation Superpower, a superhero opera for kids that promotes an anti-bullying stance from early school years.
-The program was recently featured on a PBS Newshour special on entrepreneurship in the classical arts.
+Tobias is also the co-creator of Operation Superpower, a superhero opera for kids that promotes an anti-bullying message from early school years.
+The program was featured in a PBS Newshour special on entrepreneurship in the classical arts.